 CORONAVIRUS UPDATE: We are currently seeing patients and are offering virtual visits.
 Visit our COVID-19 FAQ page for up-to-date information about the virus.

 Have you noticed a butterfly-shaped rash across your face?
 Many patients are uninformed about lupus disease and its symptoms, including this distinctive rash.

-At Ramos Rheumatology, PC in Avoca, Pennsylvania, Julio Ramos, MD, FACR, FACP, and Tracy Sokoloski, CRNP, recognize the rash as something more and perform a comprehensive evaluation to confirm a diagnosis of lupus.
-If you notice this telltale rash or are experiencing other symptoms such as fatigue or joint pain, call the friendly staff at Ramos Rheumatology or schedule an appointment today.
+At Ramos Rheumatology, Dr. Ramos can recognize the signs of lupus, perform a comprehensive evaluation and provide you with an accurate diagnosis.
+If you notice this telltale rash or experience other symptoms such as fatigue or joint pain, call the friendly staff at Ramos Rheumatology or schedule an appointment today.

 Once your tests point conclusively at lupus, the team at Ramos Rheumatology develops a treatment plan with your symptoms and needs in mind.

 While there is no definitive cure for lupus, Dr. Ramos can help you manage your symptoms to live comfortably with your condition.
 Lupus symptoms often flare up and subside.
 To manage flare-ups, we usually recommend over-the-counter pain relievers, prescription medications, and steroids.
 Other prescriptions may fit your symptoms and needs better, and Dr. Ramos can help determine which option will work best for you.

 Having an experienced and trusted team diagnose you correctly with lupus is very important.
 Rely on Dr. Ramos and Ms. Sokoloski at Ramos Rheumatology for your treatment and care.
 Call the office to speak to a member of the friendly staff or schedule an appointment today.